An $L_\infty$ algebra structure on polyvector fields: The algebra

 In particular, if $E=0$ we recognize the Kontsevich's configuration space $C_n$ from [K97].
 Dimension $\dim C_{n,\Gamma}$ is equal to $2n-3$ and does not depend on $\Gamma$.

 Now suppose that $\sharp E(\Gamma)=2n-3$.
 If $e=\overrightarrow{z_iz_j}$ is an edge of $\Gamma$, we associate with it the differential 1-form

-The numeration of the vertices of $\Gamma$ gives a corresponding numeration of the edges: firstly we count the edges outgoing from the vertex 1, in the order of the end-vertex, then we count the edges outgoing from the vertex 2, and so on.
+A labelling of the vertices of $\Gamma$ yields a labelling of the edges.
+To define it, one firstly takes the edges outgoing from the vertex 1, in the order fixed by the labelling of their targets, then we take the edges outgoing from the vertex 2, and so on.

 Define